SORT – Special Operations Rescue Team

 The Mason County Sheriff’s Office Multi-Jurisdictional Special Operations Rescue Team (SORT) is a unit which utilizes special equipment and tactics to respond to and resolve various high-risk search and rescue operations as assigned by the Sheriff or designated Commander.

-SORT is a designated unit of law enforcement officers and fire personnel that are specifically trained and equipped to work as a coordinated team to resolve critical search and rescue incidents that are so hazardous, complex, or unusual that they may exceed the capabilities of first responders or volunteer units including, but not limited to, technical rope (high angle) rescue, swift water rescue, backcountry rescue, and other high-risk search incidents.
+SORT is a designated unit of law enforcement officers and fire personnel that are specifically trained and equipped to work as a coordinated team to resolve critical search and rescue incidents that are so hazardous, complex, or unusual they may exceed the capabilities of first responders or volunteer units.
+SORT personnel capabilities include, but are not limited to, technical rope (high angle) rescue, swift water rescue, backcountry rescue, and other high-risk search incidents.

 SORT has been operational for over a decade, starting with only three deputies and a sergeant and has since expanded to working with our local law enforcement partners.

-A high volume of SORT calls and/or missions are in the Olympic National Forest area up to and including the High Steel Bridge and Skokomish River.
+A high volume of SORT calls and/or missions are in the Olympic National Forest area including the High Steel Bridge and Skokomish River.
 Financial support for SORT comes from federal reimbursement.
 One mission can take days if not months to complete.
-Search and Rescue, on average for Mason County, responds to 12 calls for service a year.
+SORT responds to an average of 12 calls for service a year.

 SORT works as a hasty team that can respond quickly when needed.
 Team members are expected to complete and maintain a high degree of complex training.
 This training is conducted monthly at various locations.